onetimesecret/site-policy/onetime-terms-of-service.md

 - You may not maintain more than one free personal account.
 - You must be age 13 or older. onetimesecret.com does not target our Service to children under 13, and we do not permit any Users under 13 on our Service.
 If we learn of any User under the age of 13, we will [terminate that User's account immediately](#j-cancellation-and-termination).
 If you are a resident of a country outside the United States, your country's minimum age may be older; in such a case, you are responsible for complying with your country's laws.
 - Your login is intended for individual use and should not be shared among multiple people.
 This ensures secure use of our services and proper delivery of account-specific features.
 Paid organization accounts can request additional user accounts be associated with their custom domain(s).
 The number of separate logins allowed is determined by the subscription level.
 These additional accounts can be used by multiple people (like a team) with the understanding that all users of the shared account will have the same access to information within that account.
 - Overall, the number of Users must not exceed the number of accounts you've ordered from us.

+#### 2.1 Data Retention and Security

+We take your privacy and security seriously.
+The following policies govern how we handle your data:

+- IP Address Retention: We retain IP addresses associated with service usage for a maximum of 30 days, after which they are permanently deleted from our systems.

+- Secret Retrieval: Due to our security-first design, it is not possible for us to retrieve or recover secrets once they have been accessed or expired, except as outlined regarding backups.
+This ensures that your sensitive information remains truly private and temporary.

+- Backups: We maintain encrypted backups of our databases for disaster recovery purposes.
+These backups are retained for a maximum of 14 days, after which they are permanently deleted on a rolling basis.
+When a secret is received or expires, it is immediately removed from the database.
+However, encrypted secrets can still exist in backups after they have been deleted from the database.
+These backups are stored in a secure, isolated environment and are only accessible by authorized personnel.
+We access backup files in only two scenarios:
+  1. To restore service in the event of a catastrophic failure
+  2. To test the integrity of the backups for the whole system

+  We do not access backup files to retrieve individual secrets.

 #### 3. User Account Security
 You are responsible for keeping your account secure while you use our Service.
 We offer tools such as two-factor authentication to help you maintain your account's security, but the content of your account and its security are up to you.